MikeWoodward/UT330B/README.md

 Acknowledgements
 ================

-Many thanks to Philip Gladstone (@pjsg) for his tremnedous help with this project.
+Many thanks to Philip Gladstone (@pjsg) for his tremendous help with this project.